 It takes about four hours for the average person to complete the Cuilcagh Legnabrocky Trail from the car park to the summit and back.

-This Cuilcagh Boardwalk trail is perfect for those with some hiking experience.
+This Cuilcagh Boardwalk trail is perfect for those with some hiking experience and one of the best things to do in Fermanagh.
 A moderate level of fitness is also recommended as the overall hike is a pretty steep climb.
 The stairs to the summit are the most difficult; however, the views from the top are worth breaking a sweat for!

 Dogs are not allowed on the Stairway to Heaven as part of the route goes through a working farm.
 The farm is home to a flock of sheep.
 Sheep can be easily startled by even the most well-behaved of dogs.